MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsVideoTrunkConfiguration.md

 Session timers usage on the Video Interop Server (VIS) for dialogs associated with a Video Trunk

-By default, Skype for Business Server 2015 ships with a single, global collection of Video Trunk configuration settings.
+By default, Skype for Business Server ships with a single, global collection of Video Trunk configuration settings.
-However, administrators can use the New-CsVideoTrunkConfiguration cmdlet to create additional settings at the site or the service scope (for the Video Gateway service only).
+However, administrators can use the `New-CsVideoTrunkConfiguration` cmdlet to create additional settings at the site or the service scope (for the Video Gateway service only).

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Server 2015)
+### -------------------------- Example 1 --------------------------
 ```
+New-CsVideoTrunkConfiguration -Identity "site:Redmond" -EnableSessionTimer $True
 ```

 This example creates a new collection of video trunk configuration settings that are assigned to the Redmond site.
 Session timers are enabled on the new configuration by setting the EnableSessionTimer parameter to True ($True).

-New-CsVideoTrunkConfiguration -Identity "site:Redmond" -EnableSessionTimer $True

 ## PARAMETERS